ila-w/fake-news-detection/README.md

 ## Usage

-In file explorer, navigate to the "fake-news-detection" folder, then go into the "datasets" folder.
-Make sure "true-news.csv" and "fake-news.csv" from the datasets folder are inside or the code will be unable to run.
+Before running the code, make sure Make sure "true-news.csv" and "fake-news.csv" from the datasets folder are inside or the code will be unable to run.
+You can check this by navigating to the "fake-news-detection" folder, then go into the "datasets" folder.

-In terminal, navigate to the "fake-news-detection" folder.
+1. In terminal, navigate to the "fake-news-detection" folder.

-Open the program in Jupyter Notebook by running the command:
+2. Open the program in Jupyter Notebook by running the command:

       jupyter notebook